2020 Coronavirus Outbreak: What you need to know

-- If a household is not already receiving the maximum amount for April and May, those additional benefits will be added to their EBT card with their normal monthly benefits.
+- If a household is not already receiving the maximum amount for April, May, June, July, August, or September, those additional benefits will be added to their EBT card with their normal monthly benefits.
 You can view the maximum amounts here.

 - Adjust Food Assistance eligibility requirements and benefits to address the loss of school lunch

 - DHS is working collaboratively with the Department of Education to research opportunities related to increased food insecurity for Iowa families who rely on school lunch programs.